ccgd-profile/BreaKmer/README.md

 - kmer_size = option to change the length of the kmer size used (default = 15 bp).

-Output files and format
+Output files and formats
 -----------

 ### Logging
-    - While the program is running a log file (/<analysis_dir/>/log.txt) will continually be updated with information regarding the status of the analysis.
+    - While the program is running a log file analysis_dir/log.txt will continually be updated with information regarding the status of the analysis.

 ### Target data
   - For each region analyzed, a directory with the name of the region, as specified in the targets bed file, is created in a 'targets' directory (/<analysis_dir/>/targets).